edgeimpulse/expert-projects/hospital-bed-occupancy-detection.md

 ### On Device Testing

-Before we deploy the software to the Nano 33 BLE SENSE, lets test using the Edge Impulse platform whilst connected to the board.
+Before we deploy the software to the Nano 33 BLE Sense, lets test using the Edge Impulse platform whilst connected to the board.
 For this to work make sure your device is currently connected.

 ![Live testing: Idle](.gitbook/assets/hospital-bed-occupancy-detection/16-live-testing-idle.jpg "Live testing: Idle")